andrewiggins/rfcs/extensibility-model.md

 #### Bailout

-Return the same VNodes from `render` as the previous render (i.e. memoize your render option)
+Return the same VNodes from `render` as the previous render (i.e. memoize your render option).
+One downside of this approach is that it requires holding on to previous VNodes between rerenders which likely increases GC pressure.

+An alternative approach could be to expose an opaque value on each `internal` when returned from `options.render` means that rerendering the children of this component should be skipped.
+Physically, this could be the previous vnode children to do vnode equality, or could be some special value (Symbol, VNode ID or something like EMPTY_OBJ) to signal that rerendering children should be skipped.

 #### Unmounting